dlumbrer/kbn_network/README.md

-# Network Plugin for Kibana
+# Network Plugin for Kibana 5, 6 and 7

 This is a plugin developed for Kibana that displays a network node that link two fields that have been previously selected.